Siri Shortcuts

 | Find Free Time | "Find free time in LucidPal" | Finds a free 1-hour slot today |

-Four additional intents run entirely in the background — they never open LucidPal.
-These appear in Settings → Shortcuts and in the Shortcuts app under LucidPal actions.
+Five intents run entirely in the background — they never open LucidPal:

 | Intent | What it does |